SAR-mango/SinESC/README.md

 - High-quality passive components
   - TDK ceramic capacitors
   - Panasonic metal film resistors (all 1% tolerance including shunts)

+\*Many of these specifications will change; see the top of this page

 # Versions
 Regular Semantic Versioning is used for all software components of the project.
 As for PCB designs, Semantic Versioning has been modified.
 After Multi v2.3C, versions only reflect the PCB design since schematic changes directly influence the PCB.
 They are written like so: